core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # ".sid" file lifecycle  {#sid-lifecycle}

 YANG is a language designed to model data accessed using one of the compatible protocols (e.g. NETCONF {{RFC6241}}, RESCONF {{RFC8040}} and CoMI {{-comi}}).
 A YANG module defines hierarchies of data, including configuration, state data, RPCs, actions and notifications.

 YANG modules are not necessarily created in the context of constrained applications.
 YANG modules can be implemented using NETCONF {{RFC6241}} or RESTCONF {{RFC8040}} without the need to assign SIDs.

 As needed, authors of YANG modules can assign SIDs to their YANG modules.
-In order to do that, they should first obtain a SID range from a registry and use that to assign or generate SIDs to elements of their YANG module.
+In order to do that, they should first obtain a SID range from a registry and use that range to assign or generate SIDs to items of their YANG module.
 For example how this could be achieved, please refer to {{sid-lifecycle-ex}}.

 Registration of the .sid file associated to a YANG module is optional but recommended to promote interoperability between devices and to avoid duplicate allocation of SIDs to a single YANG module.
 Different registries might have different requirements for the registration and publication of the “.sid“ files.
-For diagram of one of the possibilities, please refer to {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.
+For diagram of one of the possibilities, please refer to the activity diagram on {{fig-sid-file-creation}} in {{sid-lifecycle-ex}}.

 Each time a YANG module or one of its imported module(s) or included sub-module(s) is updated, the ".sid" file MAY need to be updated.
 This update SHOULD also be performed using an automated tool.

 If a new revision requires more SIDs than initially allocated, a new SID range MUST be added to the 'assignment-ranges' as defined in {{sid-file-format}}.
 These extra SIDs are used for subsequent assignments.

-Activity diagram {{fig-sid-file-update}} in {{sid-lifecycle-ex}} summarizes the update of a YANG module and its associated .sid file.
+For an example of this update process, see activity diagram
+{{fig-sid-file-update}} in {{sid-lifecycle-ex}}.

 # ".sid" file format  {#sid-file-format}